Agnès Souret

-Jeanne Germaine Berthe Agnès Souret (21 January 1902 – 30 September 1928) was a French actress and dancer who was the winner of the inaugural Miss France competition in 1920.
+Jeanne Germaine Berthe Agnès Souret (21 January 1902 – 30 September 1928) was a French Basque actress, dancer and beauty pageant titleholder who was the winner of the inaugural Miss France competition in 1920.

 Biography

-Jeanne Germaine Berthe Agnès Souret was a French-Basque born in Biarritz on 21 January 1902, the daughter of former ballet dancer Marguerite Souret.
+Jeanne Germaine Berthe Agnès Souret was a French-Basque born in Bayonne on 21 January 1902, the daughter of former ballet dancer Marguerite Souret.
 Her grandfather was Henri Souret, a customs official in the town of Bidarray.
 Her formative years were spent at Espelette in Labourd, Northern Basque Country.

 La plus belle femme de France

 In 1919, the dark brown haired, brown eyed Souret was the winner of a beauty competition to become Miss Midi-Pyrénées.
-In 1920, she was acclaimed the most beautiful woman in France (La plus belle femme de France) in a contest now regarded as the inaugural Miss France competition.
-The seventeen-year-old Souret won over 2000 entrants and attracted 115,000 votes.
-In Le Figaro, she was described as a ‘’dazzling beauty’’.
-In The New York Times, she was called "the fairest in France".
+In 1920, she was acclaimed as the most beautiful woman in France (La plus belle femme de France) in a contest now regarded as the inaugural Miss France competition.
+The 17-year-old Souret won over 2,000 entrants and attracted 115,000 votes.
+In Le Figaro, she was described as a ‘’dazzling beauty’’ In The New York Times, she was called "the fairest in France".